nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/contributing-new-input-output-types.md

 {{! /excerpt}}

-<span style="color: rgb(51,51,51);">Default input/output types are blob, document or void.
-You can extend the input/output types by contributing the new marshalling logic to automation.</span>
+Default input/output types are blob, document or void.
+You can extend the input/output types by contributing the new marshalling logic to automation.

 Marshalling and operation binding logic is done by selecting client and server side using the JSON type name.
-At this stage,&nbsp;we're always using the Java type simple name in lowercase.
+At this stage, we're always using the Java type simple name in lowercase.
 This makes the operation binding logic happy.

 The logic you need to provide is as follow: